 The ornaments I chose from the Pier 1 collection are : the icicle glass ornaments, some beaded ball gold ornaments, a few luster drop ornaments – because I adore their simple and clean design – and some gold rattan star ornaments.
 Because my DIY branch holiday tree is so simple and white, these ornaments work well and add just enough glitter and magic to my buffet table, don’t you think?

 I also used a Champagne beaded garland as a table runner to add more magic and glitter to my table.

 For the menu, since it’s a buffet table, I prepared some fancy bite-sized dishes that are easy to prepare in big batches : salmon and dill toasts, mango salsa and grilled shrimp bites, and some brie and pomegranate crostinis.
 I also added some chocolate truffles for the sweet-tooth aficionados.
-For presentation, I chose some delicate but very simple pieces to present the food : the Chania charger in gold, and some white porcelain spoons for my mango shrimp bites.
+For presentation, I chose some delicate but very simple pieces to present the food : the a gold charger, and some white porcelain spoons for my mango shrimp bites.